I am always on the lookout for perennials which do well in pots Aruncus dioicus is definitely one of them

 Starting off with Hellebore-Party-dress

 This Veronica grew very well in our Cheshire garden in pots and in the border.
-In Aberdeen, it did not come through the winter, try
+In Aberdeen, it did not come through the winter, try overwintering in the unheated greenhouse

 Heuchera is one of those perennials which are just ideal for pots